 The summit route is short and completely non-technical.
 The hike is a short jaunt (10-15 minutes) up an abandoned logging road.
-The main consideration when visiting the area is to understand that the land and logging roads at, and surrounding, the Pacific CoHP is owned and controlled by Weyerhauser, one of the major logging corporations in Washington.
+The main consideration when visiting the area is to understand that the land and logging roads in the vicinity of the Pacific CoHP are owned and controlled by either Weyerhauser or Rayonier, major logging corporations in Washington.
 A secondary consideration when visiting the area is to understand that the region is a popular hunting destination; use extra clothing/gear precautions if planning a visit during deer hunting and/or elk hunting season.

 The Pacific CoHP can be summited during any season of the year.
 Due to the low-to-mid elevation of the highpoint, as well as the surrounding areas, the mountain tends to be snow-free during even heavy snow Winters elsewhere in Washington.
 During a single-day, it is possible to combine the Pacific CoHP with other nearby peaks in the region such as Walville Peak (the Pacific CoGPP) and/or Boistfort Peak (a peak with over 2000' of prominence).